iftekharmickey/BruteForce-Login/README.md

 This tool was developed by Iftekhar Tahir.

-Enjoy using the Web-Automation-Login-Cracker!
+Enjoy using the Login-Breaker-Pro!
 For questions, issues, or feedback, feel free to contact me at iftekhar.tahir@proton.me.